hitoshi-watase/sercrod/docs/reference/directives/prevent.md

 - Controlled forms:

-  - When you have a Nablla-based validation or saving flow and do not want an actual page reload.
+  - When you have a Sercrod-based validation or saving flow and do not want an actual page reload.

 #### Best practices